dotnet/machinelearning/docs/code/KeyValues.md

 Now, much of this complexity is hidden from the user: most users will just use the `text` transform, select some options for n-grams, and n-char grams, and not be aware of these internal invisible keys.
-Similarly, use the categorical or categorical hash transforms, without knowing that internall it is just the term or hash transform followed by a `KeyToVector` transform.
+Similarly, use the categorical or categorical hash transforms, without knowing that internally it is just the term or hash transform followed by a `KeyToVector` transform.
 But, keys are still there, and it would be impossible to really understand ML.NET's featurization pipeline without understanding keys.
 Any user that wants to